endosama/react-pickup/README.md

 I've also implemented a few non-required features:
  - click of one pickup element overrides the value inside the input box. (in future implementations this feature could be implemented using `redux`)
- - creater a `Loader` component with a basic loader animation (pure css)
+ - created a `Loader` component with a basic loader animation (pure CSS)
  - the Location class exposes a few methods to retrieve the description of the location.
  - imported the package `react-app-polyfill` with IE9 polyfill (Promise polyfill)